PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 In the example, there are far too little data for a real model, and much more would be needed in a real project.
 However, even in this small dataset, some problems can be detected.
 The first one is the missing entry for the second object in the column "year built" as well as for the last object in the column "# of rooms".
 Also, the type of estate is categorical instead of numerical, which could cause problems when training the model.

 The next step is probably the one that needs the most effort of the developer - data preparation.
-First, the project team needs to select the data, which it will use for building the model.
+First, the the data, which it will use for building the model, needs to be selected.
 Then the data need to be preprocessed.  [@Wirth2000]

 This preprocessing step includes detecting and removing noisy and redundant data.
 Noisy data means data that are irrelevant to the chosen business objective.
 In the given example, the age of the buyer is unnecessary information because it does not change the price of the estate.
 This circumstance is why this column can be removed.
 Also, wrongly labeled data should be removed.